 In the 90’s he founded the Full Moon Ensemble, who achieved national recognition, toured the US and Canada as well as Scotland and recorded 5 critically acclaimed CDs.
 After a successful 8 year run, the FME went their separate ways and Scooter was drafted as the guitar player for the longest running Celtic band in the south, Henri’s Notions, based in Tuscaloosa, AL for over 30 years.
 The Notions consistently play festivals, concerts and other venues throughout the southeast and have appeared with such great artists as Bob Dylan, Paddy Obrien, Patrick Street, Brian McNeill and countless others.

 In 2005, Scooter recorded his first solo guitar CD, Saddell Abbey, with all original material as well as original music set to the poetry of Robert Burns.
+From there while still with the Notions, he began to work as a duo with vocalist/flute player Jil Chambless.
+They have recorded three highly acclaimed CDs – The Laverock Sang, Passing Tales and Glories, and The Lang Awa Ships.
+2021 marked the release of his new solo acoustic guitar CD, The Road to Kintyre.

 Scooter is available in the following ensembles –